You use the

 - bootstrap – shows the list of records in a table, but with standard “bootstrap” formatting.
 Best used with themes based on Bootstrap.

 - responsive – a template designed for responsive displays, meaning it tries to look good on a mobile display.
 Instead of using a table, the records are shown each as their own block of field values.
 This is so the display can “collapse” when viewed on a small screen.

 - flexbox – this template uses the powerful Flexbox layout system implemented in modern browsers.
 This one is fairly technical to use, but it provides a lot of possibilities.

-Customizing the List Layout
+Customizing the Appearance of the List

 The main way to set the layout and style of the list is by using list templates.
 Your theme will do most of the work in styling the list.
 If you want to get into the details of the layout, you’ll need to use CSS rules to make the changes you want.

 Take a look at this article if you’re unfamiliar with CSS or want to learn some handy tools to use when working with CSS rules on your site: Simple CSS Techniques for WordPress

 Back to the main Participants Database documentation page…